AMX-32

 The AMX-32 was a French main battle tank developed by AMX and APX in the late 1970s during the Cold War as an export tank to fit in a specific market niche of nations with smaller defence budgets.
-While six prototypes were built, it failed to garner interest for foreign sales.
+While two prototypes were built, it failed to garner interest for foreign sales.

-Armor
+Armour

 The mantlet, the turret sides and the hull noseplate of the AMX-32 are hollow, the outer layers are made of dual hardness steel plates which are particularly effective against kinetic energy projectiles.

-The frontal armor of the AMX-32 was successfully tested against 57 mm armor-piercing rounds of the ASU-57 at 500 m range and 75 mm tungsten-cored PCOT rounds fired from the AMX-13 light tank at 1000 m range.
-The turret side armor can withstand impacts of 23 mm armor-piercing rounds.
+The frontal armour of the AMX-32 was successfully tested against 57 mm armour-piercing rounds of the ASU-57 at 500 m range and 75 mm tungsten-cored PCOT rounds fired from the AMX-13 light tank at 1000 m range.
+The turret side armour can withstand impacts of 23 mm armour-piercing rounds.
 The turret roof has been thickened to be protected from autocannons shells fired by fighter-bombers at a steep angle of 30°.

 In addition, the AMX-32 features six smoke grenade dischargers and a dense white smoke screen can be generated by injecting vaporized diesel fuel into the exhaust system.